5afe/safe-react/README.md

 yarn install
 ```

-To use the Rinkeby services:
+To use the Alfajores services:

 ```
 yarn start